mobizt/FirebaseClient/README.md

 ![Set Cloud Storage location](/resources/images/firebase_console_storage_get_started_step2.png)

-Once the storage bucket was created, click on the `Rules` tab and change the `Security rules` as following to allow the basic authentication, click `Publish` button to apply change.
+Once the storage bucket was created, click on the `Rules` tab and change the `Security rules` as following to allow the basic authentication, click `Publish` button to apply the changes.

 ```yaml
 rules_version = '2';